Matthew

 The passage

 v32-38.
 Matthew does not dwell on the violence of the crucifixion, but rather the mockery of Jesus and how it illustrates his true person - King of the Jews, Son of God, King of Israel.
 The site of the crucifixion is possibly that of the church of the Holy Sepulchre just outside the Herodian city wall.
 The wine and gall (myrrh) was served as a sedative, but Jesus refused it so he could keep his wits about him.
 Note how the language of these verses follows Psalm 22.
 The presence of the guards serves to stop any rescue attempt and as was their right, they got to keep the remaining possessions of the executed prisoners.
-The charge against Jesus (a false king) serves to deter any others with liberation on their mind.
-Placing it "above his head" indicates the crucifixion is on a cross rather than a "T" (the usual arrangement).
+The charge against Jesus serves to deter any others with liberation on their mind.
+Placing it "above his head" indicates the crucifixion is on a cross rather than a T (the usual arrangement).
 As for the "robbers", they are probably political revolutionaries, cf. Jn.18:40.
 So, Jesus was truly "numbered with the transgressors."

-v45-53.
+v45-50.
 Mark tells us that the crucifixion began at the third hour, 9am.
 Matthew now tells us that at the sixth hour, noon, darkness covered the land.
-This event continues the Exodus imagery - the darkness over Egypt, judgement.
-Probably a dust storm, certainly not an eclipse.
+This event continues the Exodus imagery - the darkness over Egypt as a sign of judgement.
+This event is probably a dust storm, certainly not an eclipse.
 The darkness continues until Jesus' death at the ninth hour, 3pm.
 Jesus' cry to the Father in the words of Psalm 22:1, expresses the alienation experienced by him.
 He is now the rejected one, the cursed one.
-His death as a "ransom for many", 20:28, explains the depth of his experience.
+His death as a "ransom for many", 20:28, may well explain the depth of his experience.
 The crowd wonders - will Elijah come and inaugurate the kingdom?
-One individual even acts in kindness and gives Jesus a drink, while the crowd tells this person not to interfere.
-Finally, Jesus breaths his last with loud cry.
+One individual even acts in kindness and gives Jesus a drink, while the crowd tells him not to interfere.
+Finally, Jesus breaths his last with a loud cry.
 John tells us he cried "it is finished."
-In a symbol of God's judgement, an earthquake (e.g. Joel 3:16), accompanies Jesus' death.
-The ripping of the curtain before the Holy of Holies carries both the symbol of judgement upon Israel and an opened access into the presence of God.
-Even the graves of the dead are shaken with apparitions imaging the resurrection in the last day.

 v54-56.
 A believing band, countering the mocking crowd, proclaims the proper theological interpretation of the events: The Messiah has come; the kingdom is now.